J-lewen/erp/content.en/docs/table-of-contents/training/part_3.md

 <br>
 <u>  Intro</u>

 So you've got your data open.
-But the problem is, EEGLAB has no idea which channel is which.
+But the problem is, EEGLAB has no idea which channel goes where.
 At present, all it knows is your channel IDs (names/numbers) if you're lucky.
-The next step is to tell EEGLAB where these channels belong in relation to one another by using a location file.
+So your next step is to tell EEGLAB where these channels belong in relation to one another by using a location file.
 Luckily, the creators of EEGLAB have provided a channel file which features a database of 385 defined channel labels.
-As long as your data was imported into EEGLAB with these labels (which most systems do!) than taking your locations from this file should typically work well.
+As long as your data was imported into EEGLAB with these labels (which most systems do) then sourcing your channel locations from this file should typically work well.

 <br>
 <u> Video</u>